Inwood Hill Park: Fauna and flora

-Native and Non-Native Species
+Native and non-native species

-Nursery plants native species were added to the park providing more vegetation such as Abies balsamea (L) Mill., Acer rubrum L., A. saccharum March, Aesculus Pavia L., and Betula Lenta.
-Non- native species were also introduced to the park affecting the native species.
-Some of the non-native species present were Rubus phoenicolasius maxim (classified as a rare species), Broussonetia papryifera (L) Vent., Morus alba L, and Paulownia tomentosa (Thund.)
+Native species from nurseries were added to the park to provide greater vegetation, such as Abies balsamea, Acer rubrum, A. saccharum, Aesculus, and Betula lenta.
+Non-native species were also introduced to the park, affecting the native species.
+Some of the non-native species present were Rubus phoenicolasius (once rare and now the most prevalent Rubus species in the park), paper mulberry (L) Vent., Morus alba L, and Paulownia tomentosa (Thund.)
 Steudel.
-In the 1930s, a total of 83 species were found in which 32 were non-native species and were specified by Graves, Small and field trip club.
+In the 1930s, a total of 83 species were found, of which 32 were non-native species.

+Nearly all of the orchid species reported by Denslow in Manhattan and what is now the Bronx had disappeared by the turn of the 20th century.
+The only species of orchid still found in Inwood Hill Park is Epipactis helleborine, an introduced and invasive species which is native to Europe.

 Usage

-The park contains three children's playgrounds, baseball and soccer fields, and tennis and basketball courts.
+The park contains three playgrounds, baseball and soccer fields, and tennis and basketball courts.
 The Inwood Hill Nature Center at the north end of the park is both a location for educational programs and the local headquarters of the Urban Park Rangers.
-Inwood Hill Park's ballfields are heavily used by local and other city leagues during the baseball season.
+Inwood Hill Park's ball-fields are heavily used by local and other city leagues during the baseball season.
 This usage places extreme pressure on the park, which, as a result, has required more active management in recent years.

-The peaceful environment of Hill Park also provides space for barbeque, dogs runs complementing, kayak, and canoe launch.
-The park highlight specific activities that contribute to the park usage such as the hiking trail and the Hudson River Bike Trail.
+Inwood Hill Park also has facilities for barbecuing, a dogs run, and kayak and canoe launches.
+The park highlights specific activities that contribute to the park usage such as the hiking trail and the Hudson River Bike Trail.

-The lack of green space in the eastern part of Inwood and the Bronx nearby creates an enormous demand for picnicking with barbecues and table/chair setups, activity that is either illegal or tightly controlled in most city parks; however, Inwood Hill Park has managed this by permitting such setups on the manicured, maintained peninsula portion of the park.
+The lack of green space in the eastern part of Inwood and the Bronx nearby creates an enormous demand for picnicking with barbecues and table/chair setups, activity that is either illegal or tightly controlled in most other city parks; however, Inwood Hill Park has managed this by permitting such setups on the manicured, maintained peninsula portion of the park.

+New York Road Runners hosts a weekly 2.75-mile Open Run.